Andrewbui389/BattleShip/README.md

 ## Future Features
 - Revisitng the UI and making it more modern
 - Adding additional functionality that will display a message telling the player what ship they sank
-- Allowing the player to imput name to be displayed on the messageboard
+- Allowing the player to input name to be displayed on the messageboard